bids-standard/bids-specification/CONTRIBUTING.md

 #### 2. Download the BIDS specification [repository](https://github.com/bids-standard/bids-specification/tree/master) onto your computer

-This can be done by clicking the green button the right titled "Clone or download"
+This can be done by clicking the green button on the right titled "Clone or download"

 #### 3. Install our theme